sai11101989/SSD_Monsoon2024/SSDProjects_SaiAnirudh/ETL.md

 **Output:** Generate graphical reports using ChartJS Dashboards

 **Technology Stack:**
-* HTML, CSS, JS, APIs, Python
+* HTML, CSS, JS, SQL

 **Chornology of Tasks**
-* For example, read tax collection information from
+* Pick a dataset from data.gov.in, load it into a database by designing a data tables
+* Build extraction logic and load it into a reporting database by applying translation
+* Using the translated data, build reports using Chartjs to display the data

 **Team Size:** 4